 You do more than save for retirement when you buy an annuity.
 You also provide financial security for your loved ones if something happens to you.
+So what happens to an annuity when the annuitant dies?
+That is where having death benefits on your annuity comes into play.
 Before the annuity matures, your beneficiaries will receive the death benefit if you die.
 This guide will discuss the death benefit and how it works.
 We will also answer some of the most common questions about annuity death benefits.

 - Death Benefits Before and After Annuitization